 Here I discuss my reasons for choosing Android over iOS.

 Developing mobile apps is really exciting because they are easily accessible to everyone.
 There comes a point in time when one has to choose which platform to specialise in.
 This post discusses the two main reasons why I chose Android over iOS.

 Becoming an expert in Android requires less time.

 Android apps are typically written in Java, which is the most popular programming language and it has been around for quite a while.
-This means there is a lot of Android learning material out there to help you to quickly become highly proficient
+This means there is a lot of Android learning material out there to help you to quickly become highly proficient in the language.

 Android’s tools are better.

 I decided Android was a better choice because one can quickly become an expert in Java and it has a superior IDE.
 This allows me to have more fun building apps that are of higher quality.
 A clear win for me.